JeremiahSeagraves/AlphanumericRecognizer/README.md

 And that's it!

-Now you can access with the previously mentioned ports from your localhost.
+Now you can access the services from your localhost.

 ## Accessing the services